Progress & Impact

-- PAN staff and members of the PAN grassroots community advocated for an end to sequestration and emphasized the importance of fully funding the National Institutes of Health (NIH), Food and Drug Administration (FDA), and the Department of Defense (DoD) Parkinson’s research program.
+- Congress has begun the annual appropriations process for Fiscal Year (FY) 2015 and PAN is working to ensure key Agencies and programs, such as the National Institutes of Health (NIH), Food and Drug Administration (FDA), and the Department of Defense Parkinson’s research program.

-- The FDA is currently working to enhance benefit-risk assessments in decision-making and has committed to obtaining the patient perspective on 20 disease areas.
-In April 2013, FDA announced that it plans to have a meeting on Parkinson’s and Huntington’s disease in FY 2015.
+- The FDA is currently working to enhance benefit-risk assessments in decision-making and has committed to obtaining the patient perspective on 20 disease areas, including a tentative plan to have a meeting on Parkinson’s and Huntington’s disease.
 PAN has participated in several meetings with FDA to discuss these patient centered meetings and about other opportunities to enhance the patient voice on risk-benefit decision making at the FDA.